1 Samuel 10 – Saul Anointed and Proclaimed King

 a.
 I brought Israel out of Egypt: Before God appointed a king for Israel, God reminded them of all He did for them.
 God reminded Israel that He was still more than qualified to be their king and their rejection of Him was all because of them and not because of the LORD.

 b.
 But you have rejected your God, who Himself saved you out of all your adversities and your tribulations: The LORD, speaking through Samuel, showed Israel how their rejection of Him made so little sense.
-It makes no sense to reject the one whoHimself saved you out of all your adversities and your tribulations.
+It makes no sense to reject the one whoHimself saved you from all your adversities and your tribulations.

 2. (20-21a) Saul is selected by lot.